-Annex 1 provides a list of safety-relevant and safety critical occurrences aligned with FRAV starting points, that represent the generic areas of interest that SG3 intends to explore towards defining meaningful performance metrics.
+Annex 1 provides a list of safety-relevant and safety critical occurrences aligned with FRAVhigh level requirements, that represent the generic areas of interest that SG3 intends to define in greater detail, taking into account both the usefulness of each suggested reporting element to the safety authorities, the capacity of the authorities to review the volume of data reported, and the feasibility of storing, collecting and reporting the various elements.

 All occurrences listed in Annex I are relevant for the periodic reporting.